matloff/fasteR/README.md

 The R **apply** family includes other functions as well,  They are quite useful, but don't use them solely for the sake of avoiding writing a loop.
-Simpler may not be easier.
+More compact code may not be easier.

 ## <a name="txt"> </a> Lesson 23:  Simple Text Processing, I